Multiple myeloma: Relapse

+Talquetamab (Talvey) and elranatamab (Elrexfio) were approved for medical use in the United States in August 2023.

 Stem cell transplant

-Stem cell transplant can be used to treat multiple myeloma.
-Stem cell transplants come with a risk of a graft-versus-host-disease.
-Mesenchymal stromal cells may reduce the all-cause mortality if they are used for a therapeutic reason and the therapeutic use of MSCs may increase the complete response of acute and chronic GvHD, but the evidence is very uncertain.
-The evidence suggests that MSCs for prophylactic reason result in little to no difference in the all-cause mortality, in the relapse of malignant diseases and in the incidence of acute GvHD.
+Stem cell transplant can be used to treat multiple myeloma, either using one's own stem cells (autograft) or from a donor (allograft).
+Allografts come with a particular risk of a graft-versus-host-disease.
+Mesenchymal stromal cells may reduce all-cause mortality if they are used for a therapeutic reason, and the therapeutic use of MSCs may increase the complete response of acute and chronic GvHD, but the evidence is very uncertain.
+The evidence suggests that MSCs for prophylactic reason result in little to no difference in all-cause mortality, in the relapse of malignant diseases, and in the incidence of acute GvHD.
 The evidence suggests that MSCs for prophylactic reason reduce the incidence of chronic GvHD.